Transforming How Engineers, Scientists, and Policymakers Navigate Human-Environmental Systems

 Nature-based solutions offer promising alternatives to conventional approaches, with potential benefits for biodiversity, community health, and long-term resilience.
 However, these solutions introduce new complexities into infrastructure planning, particularly around performance uncertainty, ecological feedbacks, and institutional coordination.

 We investigate how nature-based infrastructure can be better modeled, evaluated, and governed as part of broader systems.
+We incorporate principles of ecological resilience and coupled socio-enviornmental knowledge into our research and approaches.
 This includes the development of methods to quantify ecological co-benefits, optimize performance under uncertainty, and incorporate stakeholder values in design and implementation.
 The challenge is not only technical; it is also epistemic and institutional, requiring new frameworks for aligning ecological knowledge with engineering decision processes.

 Building a New Generation of Systems Thinkers